Data Catalog Market: Current State and Top Trends in 2024

 Cloud-specific data catalogs serve as convenient options for organizations heavily invested in a particular cloud ecosystem.
 However, businesses seeking more modern capabilities will do better with a dedicated data catalog solution.

 If you’re considering a dedicated data catalog, you should see for yourself why Forrester rated Atlan so highly.
-Start a free trial today to see how Atlan can simplify how you manage data.
+Book a demo to see how Atlan can simplify how you manage data.

 Share this article